-I didn’t know what to expect because I’d never been part of this church’s Sabbath School; I was expecting only young adults (what are young adults anyway; you’re either a youth or an adult… I digress).
-There were over 30 people in attendance and NO cameras were on.
+I didn’t know what to expect because I’d never been part of this church’s Sabbath School; I was expecting only young adults to be on, but little did I know this was for the whole church!
+There were at least 30 people in attendance and most cameras were off.
 This is different, I thought.
 Should I have come?
 Maybe I should just have my own personal time with God instead… “No Ashley, I want you to stay right where you are.” – God was speaking to my heart as a mature voice was opening our time together with prayer.

 My friend was introduced and she invited us to “wave” our bibles in the camera for a brief moment.
 So, what did I do?
 Exactly that. 🙂 As she began to speak, I nearly rolled my eyes.
 She asked us to open to Daniel 6.
 Right… here we go with the end times again.
 Don’t get me wrong, I appreciate a good study and talk about the end times, but it wasn’t the “vibe” I was feeling for at the moment.

 “…he went to his house where he had windows in his upper chamber open toward Jerusalem.
 He got down on his knees three times a day and prayed and gave thanks before his God as he had done previously.”